DavidPnb/obsidian-notes/70-79 Finas Artes/70 Arte y Diseño.md

 # Arte y Diseño
 ## Recursos
 ### Libros
+- Drawing in the Right Side of the Brain by Betty Edwards
 - Steal Like an Artist Trilogy by Austin Kleon
 - **Comics**
 	- Understanding Comics by Scott McCloud